rails/solid_cache/README.md

-# SolidCache
+# Solid Cache
-SolidCache is a database-backed ActiveSupport cache store implementation.
+Solid Cache is a database-backed ActiveSupport cache store implementation.

 Using SQL databases backed by SSDs we can have caches that are much larger and cheaper than traditional memory only Redis or Memcached backed caches.